limagbz/data-mesh-yelp/infra/monitoring/README.md

 # Monitoring

 This namespace contains all the required resources for monitoring the cluster and its resources.
+For full information about all the resources on the cluster see [README](../README.md)

 ## Step-by-Step Deployment